In our last blog, we looked at the demands placed on small-to-medium sized enterprises (SMEs) from consumers, the general public and employees.

 Looking beyond the uncertain economic climate, one of the biggest risks facing SMEs is the power that the public now has over their success and reputation, particularly when it comes to sustainability and broader social issues.

 No company is perfect, but it is becoming increasingly difficult for businesses to pretend or adopt an ‘ignorance is bliss’ mindset regarding ESG, which has raised the stakes for investors.
+All about corporate sustainability reporting here.

 This means that the SMEs who can demonstrate their ESG commitments in hard numbers will be in a favourable position, as this capability not only significantly de-risks the opportunity, but also promises higher returns, access to new capital and preferable credit ratings and lending terms.